Gilligan’s Island Transcript

 Mary Ann, that's not the Skipper.

 Headhunter moves toward them.
-They drop the BAMBOO POLES which make a LOUD NOISE.
+They drop the BAMBOO POLES which fall to the ground with a CRASH.

 EXT.
 JUNGLE - DAY